ElieB-1012/ElieB-1012/README.md

 <hr>
 <h3 align="center">About Me:
 <pre>
-💻 I am a self taught Full Stack Developer, Machine Learning Developer, Data Scientist 📚 I am a 4th year student as software engineer
+💻 I am a self taught Machine Learning Developer, Data Scientist 📚 I am a 4th year student as software engineer
 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python
+🌱 Learning about Computer Vision and Machine Learning 🌟 Main languages: Python
 🚩 Interested in Machine Learning Position as an intern or Data Scientist Intern ⛩️ Love anime & manga